-The Awakening Test: Insights Into the Questions and Answers
+The Spiritual Awakening Test: Insights Into the Questions and Answers

 Here you will find the explanation of each question from a psychological and spiritual perspective.
 If you have not yet taken the test but plan to do so, we recommend that you postpone reading this article until you have completed it, otherwise your answers may be less spontaneous.